Rights and Responsibilities

 - You have the right to involve family members in your care decisions.
 When you cannot make care decisions, a surrogate decision maker is designated. family member may be designated as a surrogate.

 - You have the right to expect that if you are unable to receive information about your medical treatment (i.e., comatose), or if your health care practitioners are concerned that such information would be inadvisable to be given to you, such information will be made available to an individual designated by you or to a legally authorized individual.

 - You have the right to respect for your personal privacy by all staff at the University of Pennsylvania Student Health Service.

 - You have the right to review any medical records created and maintained by the University of Pennsylvania Student Health Service regarding your care and treatment, and to request amendments to these records.

 - You have the right to know the names and positions of those individuals involved in your care, by official nametags or personal introductions.

-- You have the right to file a grievance with the administration of Student Health if you feel any of these rights have been violated.
+- You have the right to file a grievance by contacting the Administration of Student Health Service if you feel any of these rights have been violated.
 You may also contact Quality Monitoring at The Joint Commission to report any concerns or register complaints about patient safety or quality of care either by phone at 1-800-994-6610 or at firstname.lastname@example.org.

 - You are responsible for providing accurate information concerning your medical history.